Shubh12-577/Neumorphic-Keyboard-Design/README.md

 Contributions
   Contributions are welcome!
 If you have ideas for improving the keyboard design or adding new features, feel free to open an issue or submit a pull request.

-License
-  This project is licensed under the MIT License.
-See the LICENSE file for details

  Neumorphic Keyboard Design In Light Mode :----
 ![image](https://github.com/Shubh12-577/Neumorphic-Keyboard-Design/assets/86088965/56af611a-9f12-4e1f-aa0a-467f995a479d)